riscv-mcu/ses_nuclei_sdk_projects/nuclei-sdk/README.md

   This directory contains all the supported SoCs for this Nuclei SDK, the directory name for SoC and its boards should always in lower case.

-  Here we mainly support Nuclei N200, N300, N600, NX600 cores running in Hummingbird FPGA evaluation board, the support package placed in *SoC/hbird/*.
+  Here we mainly support Nuclei processor cores running in Hummingbird FPGA evaluation board, the support package placed in *SoC/hbird/*.

-  In each SoC's include directory, *nuclei_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/Nuclei/Common/Include/nuclei_sdk_soc.h*.
+  In each SoC's include directory, *nuclei_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/hbird/Common/Include/nuclei_sdk_soc.h*.

-  In each SoC Board's include directory, *nuclei_sdk_hal.h* must be provided, and include the board header file, for example, *SoC/Nuclei/Board/hbird/Include/nuclei_sdk_hal.h*.
+  In each SoC Board's include directory, *nuclei_sdk_hal.h* must be provided, and include the board header file, for example, *SoC/hbird/Board/hbird_eval/Include/nuclei_sdk_hal.h*.

 * **Build**